-Pyramid Geophysical Services offers a full line of geophysical capabilities to North Carolina and the entire east coast of the U.S. We have experience in a wide variety of geographical areas and projects, including hazardous waste sites, underground storage tanks, landfills, groundwater studies, and geotechnical investigations.
+Pyramid Geophysical Services offers a full line of geophysical capabilities to North Carolina and across the United States.
+We have experience in a wide variety of geographical areas and projects, including hazardous waste sites, underground storage tanks, landfills, groundwater studies, and geotechnical investigations.
 We design geophysical surveys that meet the client’s needs in the most efficient and cost effective manner possible.

 Our typical approach incorporates a multi-phase geophysical reconnaissance technique specifically designed to provide the most accurate site information possible while taking into account both the capabilities and limitations of the various geophysical methods we offer.

 Pyramid prides itself on quality surveys.
 We make every effort to assure integrity of field data, including frequent quality assurance analyses during acquisition.

 All work is closely supervised by Eric Cross, P.G, our Senior Geophysicist.
 Mr. Cross obtained his Bachelor’s degree in Earth and Ocean Sciences from Duke University, and a Master’s degree in geochemistry and marine science from the University of South Florida.
 He is a licensed geologist in the states of North Carolina, South Carolina, Tennessee, and Florida, with experience in a wide variety of fields including near surface geophysical methods, geologic mapping, geotechnical investigations, and environmental assessments.
 At Pyramid, Mr. Cross employs a variety of geophysical instruments including electrical resistivity, ground penetrating radar, seismic methods, and electromagnetic surveying tools.